Valandur/Web-API/docs/PERMISSIONS.md

 Since the `player.post` permission node is not set, it is not allowed, and sending `POST` requests to this endpoint will yield a `403 - Not allowed` error.

-The `player.get` permission is allowed, meaning that accessing the endpoint with a `GET` request will return data.
-Which data is specified through the `get` node.
+The `player.one` permission is allowed, meaning that accessing the endpoint which returns one player will return data.
+Which data is specified through the `one` node.
 The `*` node means that all data is allowed, but more specific permissions always override the `*` node.
 So in this case, all data *except* the `uuid` will be returned.